Ulviyya-Ismayilzada/Salary-Prediction/README.md

 In this project we are focused on predicting the salaries of data professionals by diving into the world of regression problem, analyzing data, feature engineering, modeling and developing model for getting well-performed model.

 EDA
-Within Exploratory Data Analysis stage  we unveiled valuable insights about data professionals' salaries.
+Within Exploratory Data Analysis stage  we revealed valuable insights about data professionals' salaries.
 For this we involved data visualization, summary,statistics, and identifying patterns in the data .
-Our dataset contains 2639 rows × 13 columns.
-Data types of data are object, float and integers.
+The dataset contains 2,639 rows and 13 columns, with data types including object, float, and integer.
 Totally in the dataset there was 161 duplicated data and removed them.
 Additionally, there were 12 missing values.
-Due to our target is to give  salary prediction for data professionals checking value counts of designation can be good insight.
+Due to our target is to give  salary prediction for data professionals analyzing the distribution of designations can provide valuable insights.
-Age distribution demonstrate that main age group of data professionals is over 20 and below 30.Additionally, by visualize correlation between features such as salary and designation, experience, salary and sex we can find that experience plays crucial role in salary.
+Age distribution demonstrate that main age group of data professionals is over 20 and below 30.Additionally, by visualize correlation between features such as salary and designation, experience, salary and sex we can find that experience has a significant impact on salary.

 Feature engineering
 In our dataset, there is a feature as ‘date of joining the company’.
 However, this feature alone cannot provide special insights.
 By using this feature, we can calculate the experience in the company and add this value to the result of past work experience.
 This will give us the total experience of the workers, which will be a strong feature for predicting salary.
 Furthermore, some features, such as ID, are deleted at this stage.